Editorial by Industrial Quick Search

 Physical Properties of Kevlar

-• They have a high chemical resistance though chlorine can affect Kevlar.
+• High chemical resistance overall, though chlorine exposure can negatively affect Kevlar.

-• The specific gravity of Kevlar is 1.44
+• The specific gravity of Kevlar is approximately 1.44.

-• Electrical conductivity is not a feature of Kevlar.
+• Electrical conductivity is not a feature of Kevlar in dry conditions.

 Chemical Properties of Kevlar

-• Kevlar ropes are resistant to organic solvents.
+• Kevlar ropes are resistant to many organic solvents, supporting use in industrial settings.

-• Degrades quickly in strong acids and bases.
+• Degrades quickly in strong acids and bases, requiring careful chemical compatibility checks.

 • Chlorine can damage Kevlar rope quickly and should not be used as bleach for this rope.